ethanosorio/FileServer/README.md

 # FileServer
-a local server to edit files using HTTP requests
+This project is a local server to edit files using HTTP requests that I created for class.
+The assignment originally comes from [Eloquent JS](https://eloquentjavascript.net/20_node.html)

 ## Description
 The page displays the files in your working directory, and allows you to select a folder and edit it.